TheUglyCompany/e-commerce-website/README.md

   Our team wanted to create a functioning retail web-portal with the goals of providing a modern and smooth shopping experience.
 The main components of this web-page are:

-  - Overview by Charlie Um
+  - Product Overview by Charlie Um
-  - Recommended Items by Wonseok Park
+  - Recommended Items by William (Wonseok) Park
   - Questions & Answers by Matthew Sigler
   - Ratings & Reviews by Johnathan Sindorf